-- 2) Shall be required to be available for pre-and post-show meetings in the absence of the Production Coordinator. - 3) Shall assist in the scheduling and managing of production crew at events. - 4) Shall be required to attend concerts and special events including, but not limited to, Welcome Back, Delirium, The Warm Up, and Extravaganza.

-U) Duties and Powers of the Program Board Event Safety Coordinator:

-- 1) Assemble, train, and supervise a paid event staff crew to perform ushering duties for all Program Board events. - 2) Shall be responsible for schedule preparing payroll of all security employees and submitting to the Program Advisor. - Coordinate security for all Program Board events, including arranging for the use of CSO's and UCSB Police and, if necessary, contracting for professional security services from offcampus companies. - 1) Shall be responsible for the upkeep of Program Board security equipment including barricade, staff T-shirts, placement of all event banners and flashlights.
-Shall research barricade and security requirements for capital improvements of Program Board when necessary.

-V) Duties and Powers of the Program Board Event Safety Assistant:
+- 2) Coordinate production (sound, stage, and lighting) for all program Board events, including arranging for the use of Program Board production equipment and crewmembers, and, if necessary, contracting for production services from off-campus companies. - 3) Shall be responsible for the upkeep of Program Board production equipment; shall research sound, stage, and lighting requirements for capital improvements of Program Board production equipment; and shall oversee loaning and rental of Program Board equipment. - T) Duties and Powers of the Program Board Production Assistant (s): - 1) Shall assist the Production Coordinator in any duties they deem necessary. - 2) Shall be required to be available for pre-and post-show meetings in the absence of the Production Coordinator. - 3) Shall assist in the scheduling and managing of production crew at events. - 4) Shall be required to attend concerts and special events including, but not limited to, Welcome Back, Delirium, The Warm Up, and Extravaganza. - U) Duties and Powers of the Program Board Event Safety Coordinator: - 1) Assemble, train, and supervise a paid event staff crew to perform ushering duties for all Program Board events. - 2) Shall be responsible for schedule preparing payroll of all security employees and submitting to the Program Advisor. - 3) Coordinate security for all Program Board events, including arranging for the use of CSO's and UCSB Police and, if necessary, contracting for professional security services from off-campus companies. - 1) Shall be responsible for the upkeep of Program Board security equipment including barricade, staff T-shirts, placement of all event banners and flashlights.
+Shall research barricade and security requirements for capital improvements of Program Board when necessary. - V) Duties and Powers of the Program Board Event Safety Assistant: - 1) Shall assist the Event Safety Coordinator in any duties they deem necessary. - 2) Shall assist in scheduling and managing staff at events. - 3) Shall be required to attend pre- and post-show meetings in the absence of the Event Safety Coordinator. - 4) Shall be required to attend concerts and special events, including, but not limited to, Welcome Back, Delirium, The Warm Up, and Extravaganza. - a.
+Duties and Powers of the Program Board Volunteer Coordinator: - 1) Shall assemble and maintain an active membership of volunteers to assist in Program Board events, and maintain a database of all current volunteers. - 2) Coordinate volunteers to work at Program Board events, including ticket takers, line monitors, hospitality, etc. - 3) Work with RHA to increase the Program Board's outreach to incoming freshman.

-- 1) Shall assist the Event Safety Coordinator in any duties they deem necessary. - 2) Shall assist in scheduling and managing staff at events. - 3) Shall be required to attend pre- and post-show meetings in the absence of the Event Safety Coordinator. - 4) Shall be required to attend concerts and special events, including, but not limited to, Welcome Back, Delirium, The Warm Up, and Extravaganza. - a.
-Duties and Powers of the Program Board Volunteer Coordinator: - 1) Shall assemble and maintain an active membership of volunteers to assist in Program Board events, and maintain a database of all current volunteers. - 2) Coordinate volunteers to work at Program Board events, including ticket takers, line monitors, hospitality, etc. - 3) Work with RHA to increase the Program Board's outreach to incoming freshman. - 4) Maintain an online newsletter for the volunteers to brief them on upcoming events. - 5) Work closely with the Publicity Coordinator to develop a publicity plan for weekly volunteer flyering of Isla Vista, in front of the UCen, and the Arbor. - 6) Shall be responsible for selecting and overseeing the ASPB Hype Team in conjunction with the Publicity Coordinator.
+- 4) Maintain an online newsletter for the volunteers to brief them on upcoming events. - 5) Work closely with the Publicity Coordinator to develop a publicity plan for weekly volunteer flyering of Isla Vista, in front of the UCen, and the Arbor. - 6) Shall be responsible for selecting and overseeing the ASPB Hype Team in conjunction with the Publicity Coordinator.